PMArkive/NintendoClients_wiki/NPLN-Servers.md

 The NPLN servers provide game services through [gRPC](https://grpc.io/).
 The decompiled protobuf files are uploaded [here](https://github.com/kinnay/NPLN-Protocols) and a list of games and their NPLN SDK version can be found [here](https://kinnay.github.io/view.html?page=switch&sort=npln&npln=1).

-The servers are at: `https://t-<server id>-lp1.lp1.t.npln.srv.nintendo.net`.

-The user agent is: `grpc-c++/1.31.1 grpc-c/11.0.0 (nintendo; chttp2)`
+The official library sets the user agent to `grpc-c++/1.31.1 grpc-c/11.0.0 (nintendo; chttp2)`.

-Known servers:
+The NPLN server is at `https://<tenant id>.lp1.t.npln.srv.nintendo.net`.
+The tenant id is always `t-<server id>-lp1`.
+The following server ids are known:

 | Game | Server ID |
 | --- | --- |
 | Monster Hunter Rise | `e1c218b5` |
 | Monster Hunter Rise Demo | `f124d2cb` |

+In the metadata, `npln-tenant-id` must be set to the tenant id (for example `t-e1c218b5-lp1`).
+If the tenant id is invalid, the server returns status code 12 (Unimplemented).